aimerneige/blog/content/post/DevOps/how-to-setup-your-new-linux-server.en.md

 aimerneige ALL=(ALL) NOPASSWD:ALL
 ```

-## Delete other user that provider created
+## Delete Other User That Provider Created

 ```bash
 sudo deluser default